 In order for children to feel they 'belong' to the school, we encourage children across the school to wear the school uniform.
 The school colours are red and grey.
-The children may wear a grey skirt / trousers / tracksuit bottoms or something similar with a red cardigan / jumper.
-However, the uniform does not have to have the school logo on it.
+The children may wear a grey skirt / trousers / tracksuit bottoms or something similar with a red cardigan / jumper with the school badge.
 It is possible to order the school uniform from Pretty Miss, Cwmbrân.